 - Major studio and broadcaster stand-alone platforms

 5. Niche SVOD services

-The last two are particularly worthy of note as, between them, Crunchyroll (manga and anime) and WWE (wrestling) have 3 million paying subscribers.
+The last two are worthy of note as, between them, Crunchyroll (manga and anime) and WWE Network (wrestling) have over 4 million paying subscribers.

 Consumers: The Key to Joining the OTT Future